embeddedartistry/libc/README.md

 make clean
 ```

-And you can completely eliminate the generated `Makefile`s and buildresults using:
+You can eliminate the generated `Makefile`s and buildresults using:

 ```
 make purify